zac-vh/zac-vh.github.io/_pages/about.md

 - **Operational and entropic measures of nonclassicality**

 Intrinsically non-classical quantum behaviour often relies on a combination of resources whose precise roles are difficult to isolate.
-This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase-space representations, as a natural way to capture their informational content.
+This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase-space representations, as an insightful way to capture the richness and subtlety of quantum behaviour.

 - **Information flow in optical interactions**